TEA Today Issue 8 out now for TEASIG members

-In TEASIG Today you can read about other colleagues’ experiences, research and ideas.
+In Testing, Evaluation & Assessment Today you can read about other colleagues’ experiences, research, and ideas.
 It contains articles, interviews, reviews, reports from TEASIG events, Member Spotlights (see below), a letter from the Coordinator(s), and an editorial.
-There are 2-3 issues every year but that depends on our members sending us articles to publish.
-We would be interested to hear from you if you have something you want to share with other members or would like to discuss your publication ideas with us.
+There are 2-3 issues every year, but that depends on our members sending us contributions for publication.
+We would be interested to hear from you if you have something you want to share with other TEASIG members or would like to discuss your publication ideas with us.

-If you would like to submit an article for TEASIG Today, please read the guidelines below, and contact the TEASIG Editor-in-Chief, Maggi Lussi Bell (email@example.com).
+If you would like to submit an article, review, or report for TEA Today, please read the guidelines below, and contact the TEASIG Editor, Reshmi Murali ([email protected]).